 Importing a 2nd POV

-We will provide you with a free rate quotation.
-A PCS move can be costly.
-Knowing the cost of shipping a second POV, months before you move, allows planning a budget accordingly.
+A PCS move can have a surprising cost, even when the government does pay for some of it.
+Knowing the cost of shipping a second POV months before you move, allows planning a budget accordingly.
 In this case, we can adjust your shipment to fit your needs in the military.

-The price is all-inclusive and includes inland transportation costs to a port (if required), foreign and U.S. port charges, export customs clearance fees, and import customs fees/government taxes.
+The price on the quotes is all-inclusive and includes inland transportation costs to a port (if required), foreign and U.S. port charges, export customs clearance fees, and import customs fees/government taxes.

 Documentation and POV Inspection